We are affiliated with https://allstarseniorbenefits.com

 Related injuries.
 People with quadriplegia may experience an injury, such as a burn, without realizing it, since they have no sensation in their limbs.
 For this reason, it is important that your caregivers do not place a heating pad or electric blanket on you.

 Pain.
-Although people with quadriplegia may not feel external sensations, it is possible to feel pain in your arms, legs, back, and other areas which do not respond to external stimuli.
+Although people with quadriplegia may not feel external sensations, it is possible to feel pain in your arms, legs, back, and other areas that do not respond to external stimuli.
 Pain medications prescribed by your doctor can relieve the pain.

 Treatments for Quadriplegia